Kinto/kinto/cliquet_docs/reference/installation.rst

 ############

-By default, a *Cliquet* application persists the records and cache in a local `Redis <http://redis.io/>`_.
+By default, a *Kinto-Core* application persists the records and cache in a local `Redis <http://redis.io/>`_.

 Using the :ref:`application configuration <configuration-storage>`,